GyunghunKim/QCAD/README.md

 4. latex with xypic (For drawing circuits)
 5. netpbm (For drawing circuits)

-## Extras.
+## Extras

-- Every circuit diagrams will be automatically saved in `./CircuitDrawer/`.
+- Every circuit diagrams would be automatically saved in `./CircuitDrawer/`.

-- The package qasm2circ of I. Chuang was deployed to draw circuits
+- The package qasm2circ of I. Chuang was deployed to draw quantum circuits.

-Link of the package: https://www.media.mit.edu/quanta/qasm2circ/
+- Link of the package qasm2circ: https://www.media.mit.edu/quanta/qasm2circ/